New Jersey Consumer Lawyer and Consumer Protection Lawyer

 - If you go to the dealer with a friend NEVER let them separate you.

-Recently the auto industry has undergone quite a shakeup.
+Recently the auto industry has undergone quite a shakeup and continues on a daily basis with the impact of internet sales.
 The domestic auto industry has undergone a significant change due to long-term systemic problems and economic problems beyond its control.
 There has been a significant uptake in the used car sales industry for both micro and macro economic reasons Consumers need to be as careful as ever.
 Many used car dealers are hurting and they will do almost anything to sell cars, any kind of car.

-- Consumer Rights and Buying a Damaged Car
+- Consumer Rights, Consumer Laws and Buying a Damaged Car.
+New Jersey Consumer Protection Lawyer.

 - Consumer Fraud and Buying a Damaged Car